 Graff Faucets Co. was incorporated in Wisconsin under its present name in 2002.
 It is directed by Zbigniew Ludwik (Ziggy) Kulig, its CEO, a migrant to the U.S. from Poland in the 1970s.

 Graff designs and distributes but does not manufacture its faucets.
-They are made by Valvex, S.A. and imported from Poland.
+They are made by Valvex, S.A., and imported from Poland.

 Valvex has been in the metal fabrication business since 1922.
-It became part of the Meridian International Group after a major investment in the company in 1994[1][2], just after the fall of the Soviet Union and dissolution of the Warsaw Pact.
+It became part of the Meridian International Group after a major investment in the company in 1994[1][2], just after the fall of the Soviet Union and the final dissolution of the Warsaw Pact.

 Faucet Construction

-Graffs faucets are well-built and substantial, intended to last a very long time.
+Graff's faucets are well-built and substantial, intended to last a very long time.

-Their construction is conventional in which the decorative elements of the faucet, body and spout, are also the parts that channel water.
+Their construction is conventional, in which the decorative elements of the faucet, body, and spout are also the parts that channel water.
 Except in its wall-mounted faucets, Valvex does not use core and shell[3] construction.

 Core and shell has always been used to manufacture wall-mounted faucets in which the valve that controls water flow is hidden in the wall.
-Trim, installed over the valve gives the faucet its appearance and hides the valve.
+Trim, installed over the valve, gives the faucet its appearance and hides the valve.

 Faucet Components